Haley McCallum: Life and work

 In 2009, McCallum's move from St. Paul to Portland, Oregon was noted by City Pages.
-She returned to the St. Paul in July 2010 and again became very active in the Twin Cities music scene.
+She returned to St. Paul in July 2010 and again became very active in the Twin Cities music scene.
 Upon completion of her album Golder, released in 2011, she also started a side project band called Gramma's Boyfriend, a "no-wave, new wave, punkish kind of thing that sounds like the Twin Peaks High School prom band."
 Jeremy Ylvisaker (Andrew Bird, Alpha Consumer, Guitar Party), Jacob Hanson (Halloween, Alaska, Guitar Party, Minneapolis Dub Ensemble), Haley Bonar, Luke Anderson (Rogue Valley, Alpha Centauri), and Mike Lewis (Happy Apple, Fat Kid Wednesdays, Andrew Bird, Gayngs) are all members of Gramma's Boyfriend, though the band's website states that "sometimes they all play together, sometimes its whoever shows up."
 They have released two albums on Graveface Records, 2013's Human Eye and 2015's Perm.

 After two and a half years of writing and recording, Haley released the album Last War in May 2014.
 The album earned widespread critical acclaim, with Stephen Thompson of NPR calling Haley "a bright, subtle storyteller, [who] displays a mastery of pop-rock craftsmanship that keeps these songs as relentlessly catchy on the surface as they are alluringly complex underneath."
 SPIN lauded the track "No Sensitive Man" as "dynamic, demanding," while Consequence of Sound stated that "Bonar creates a whimsical masterclass of indie-pop songwriting."
 The album earned spots on best-of-2014 lists from Rough Trade, NPR's All Songs Considered, Village Voice and Wondering Sound, the latter of which said of the album, "It’s a bold, confident statement, and it’s an early pick for one of the year’s best."

 Her album Impossible Dream was released in August 2016.
+Richard Godwin of the London Evening Standard gave the album 4 of 5 stars, calling her "simply a wonderful songwriter, with a rare gift for a moody hook that calls to mind a less comatose Beach House, or a punkier Aimee Mann."

-Her latest album Pleasureland is recorded under the name HALEY and was released in 2018.
+2018's Pleasureland album, the first recorded under the name Haley, is completely instrumental.
+She stated that this was a response to her difficulty in expressing her feelings lyrically after the 2016 U.S. election.
+Saxophonist Mike Lewis of jazz band Happy Apple guests on the song "Pig Latin."
+Steve Horowitz of Popmatters rated the album 7 out of 10, calling the album "very different than what Haley has done before" and noting that the songs "have a pensive tone, yet are also a bit disquieting," but that "there is an easy grace to the material."
+Pablo Gorondi of the Associated Press said the album "purges power-pop and expands the cinematic feel," and that even without lyrics, the album showed Haley "expressing and sharing her emotions in daring fashion."